-Two models of the APA300ML are used here: a simple two-degree-of-freedom model and a model using a superelement extracted from a Finite Element Model.
-These two models of the APA300ML were tuned to best match the measured FRFs of the APA alone.
-The flexible joints were modelled with the 4-DoF model (axial stiffness, two bending stiffnesses and one torsion stiffness).
-These two models are compared using the measured FRFs in Figure 4.49.
+Two models of the APA300ML are used here: a simple two-degrees-of-freedom model and a model using a super-element extracted from a Finite Element Model.
+These two models of the APA300ML were tuned to best match the measured frequency response functions of the APA alone.
+The flexible joints were modelled with the 4DoF model (axial stiffness, two bending stiffnesses and one torsion stiffness).
+These two models are compared with the measured frequency responses in Figure 4.51.